Terms and Conditions of Your Deposit Account

 General Information –Unless otherwise clearly indicated to the contrary, anyone who signs in the space designated for signatures on the signature card, including authorized signers, may withdraw or transfer all or any part of the account balance at any time on forms approved by us.
 Withdrawals will first be made from collected funds, and we may, unless prohibited by law or our written policy, refuse any withdrawal request against uncollected funds, even if our general practice is to the contrary.

-We may refuse any withdrawal or transfer request which is attempted by any method not specifically permitted, which is for an amount less than any minimum withdrawal requirement, or which exceeds any frequency limitation.
-We will use the date a transaction is completed by us (as opposed to the date you initiate it) to apply the frequency limitations.
+We may refuse any withdrawal or transfer request which is attempted by any method not specifically permitted, which is for an amount less than any minimum withdrawal requirement.
 If we honor a nonconforming request, we are not required to do so later.
-We may treat continued abuse of the stated limitations (if any) as your act of closing the account, or we may at our option reclassify your account as a checking account.
-If we reclassify your account, your account will be subject to the fees and earnings rules of the new account classification.
+We may treat continued abuse of the stated limitations (if any) as your act of closing the account.

 Refer to the “Funds Availability Disclosure” for information about when you may withdraw funds from your deposit.